 “The next shot, or shots, were after she fell to the ground.
 Then I realised it was no joke.
 I saw her husband stand half bending over her, firing the last shots at the lower part of her body.”

 Brasier, who was living in Liverpool Street, Paddington, was charged with feloniously and maliciously murdering his wife.
 He was also charged with being in possession of a .32 calibre Colt revolver without a licence.

-In March 1953 the Sydney Central criminal jury rejected Brassier’s defence of insanity and found him guilty of murder.
+In March 1953 a Sydney jury rejected Brasier’s defence of insanity and instead found him guilty of murder.
 He was sentence to death.

 Brasier appeared unaffected by the verdict.
 His mother and sister, both of whom had given evidence for him, were led weeping from the court.